carloslindosogrijota/carloslindosogrijota/README.md

 <br>
 <br>

-- 📝 I regularly write articles on [www.linkedin.com/in/carloslindosogrijota](www.linkedin.com/in/carloslindosogrijota)
+- 📝 I write articles on [www.linkedin.com/in/carloslindosogrijota](www.linkedin.com/in/carloslindosogrijota)

 - 📫 How to reach me **clgcontact@proton.me**